What is Fibonacci Retracement?

 No hidden fees, no subscriptions, no registration required.
 Use it as much as you want.

 Draw trend lines connecting swing highs or lows.
-When a Fibonacci level coincides with a trend line, it creates a "confluence zone" with higher probability of price reaction.
+When a Fibonacci level coincides with a trend line, it creates a shared reference area.
+Price can still pass through it.

-Wait for reversal candlestick patterns (doji, engulfing, hammer) at Fibonacci levels before entering trades.
-This confirms price rejection at the level.
+Wait for reversal candlestick patterns (doji, engulfing, hammer) at Fibonacci levels before evaluating an entry.
+The candle adds evidence but does not confirm a reversal.

 Draw Fibonacci levels on multiple time frames.
-When levels from different time frames cluster together, they create high-probability trading zones.
+When levels from different timeframes cluster together, mark the area for closer review and define a failure condition.